Landerson289/Game/README.md

 # Game
+This is an old project of mine, hence why the code and repository are unorganised.
+This is also true for a lot of the projects on here

 The premise is you have three boomerangs and have to take out enemies to get to the next level.